top of page

 like a kid who is about to get in

-You wake up in the morning already tired and just want to pull the covers back over your head.
-You dread all the things on your schedule that you said “yes” to when you really meant “no.” You’re not sure how you always end up taking on the extra things that need to get done.
+You wake up in the morning already tired and want to pull the covers back over your head.
+You dread all the things on your schedule that you said “yes” to when you meant “no.” You’re not sure how you always end up taking on the extra things that need to get done.
 Lately you’ve been getting more migraines and your IBS is flaring up.
 You’re wondering if things would feel better if you changed jobs, or even careers.

 It's understandable.

-Many of us who grew up in homes with alcoholism or other family dysfunction learned early on to cope by switching parts of ourselves off when we left home every day.
+Many of us grew up in homes with alcoholism or other family dysfunction.
+We learned early on to cope by switching parts of ourselves off when we left home every day.
 It’s what we had to do to get through the day.
 As children, we excelled in school despite what was going on at home.
 We enjoyed a sense of security, connection and accomplishment that we never felt at home.
 We thought of ourselves as different people inside and outside of our homes because, well, in a way we had to be.

 And it’s no wonder we use our work as one of our primary coping mechanisms.